GaloisInc/crucible/examples/zuc/README.md

 This command uses the `zucbc` LLVM module loaded above, and looks up the `add` function in the `zuccry` Cryptol module loaded above.

-The SAWScript file [here] TODO includes proofs of equivalence between more Cryptol and C functions, though most of those follow the same basic outline as the `add` function.
+The SAWScript file [here](zuc.saw) includes proofs of equivalence between more Cryptol and C functions, though most of those follow the same basic outline as the `add` function.

 In addition to showing equivalence, we can also prove security properties directly on the C code.
 This isn't necessarily relevant if